ayberktecimer/mancala/README.md

     ├── static/
     └── tests/
 ```
+- `docs` directory contains the images used in this README file.
 - `mancala_client`: This directory contains the client-side code for the Mancala game.
 It contains the HTML, CSS, and JavaScript code that runs in the user's web browser.

   - `public`: This directory contains any static assets that the client code needs, such as images or fonts.